 - Pet waste takes a year or more to breakdown.
 Even after that the parasites can survive in the soil for years.

-- Infected pet poop can carry roundworms and other parasites and pathogens (like cryptosporidium, giardia, E. coli, coliform bacteria, and salmonella) which can linger in soil for years.
+- Infected pet poop can carry roundworms and other parasites and pathogens (like cryptosporidium, giardia, salmonella, E. coli, and other fecal coliform bacteria) which can linger in soil for years.
 Anyone gardening, playing sports, walking barefoot, or digging in the infected dirt risks becoming infected.
 Children are most susceptible since they often play in the dirt and put things in their mouths.

 Pick It Up

 Whether you’re at home or on a walk, don't leave pet waste lying around.
-Take a plastic (or biodegradable) bag with you on your outings and pick up the poop you find on sidewalks, trails, and parks.
+Take a bag (preferably a biodegradable one) with you on your outings and pick up the poop you find on sidewalks, trails, and parks.
 Your actions will help protect our waterways.

-Burying the waste about 5” deep will allow soil micro-organisms to break it down while keeping the poop from being washed away by the next rainstorm.
+Burying small amounts of dog waste in your yard will allow soil micro-organisms to break it down while keeping the poop from being washed away by the next rainstorm.
+Dig a one-foot deep hole and fill it with three inches of dog waste and cover it with at least eight inches of soil.
+The waste can be deposited in multiple locations around your yard but keep them far away from waterways and your vegetable garden.
 You can also buy a mini pet septic system or create your own!